Hair Loss And Stress: How And Why You Should Worry About It

 Stay away from using hair tools.

 Heat is always hard for hair.
-Using hair tool on a regular basis will cause brittle hair that can break and falls out.
+Using a hair tool on a regular basis will cause brittle hair that can break and falls out.
 If you decide to use it, make sure to using hair care products to protect your hair from the heat and also not to leave it on your hair for too long, maximum 10 seconds then move it to another spot.

 Being wary of chemical processing